 “Which is not by accident.
 The brand was developed originally to develop professional quality makeup and artistry tools at an acceptable price, really with a focus on brushes.
 So our heritage is really about brushes originally,” she said.

 “Chris and Linda both recognized the brushes had a huge mark up and they both felt very strongly that they wanted anyone and everyone who was passionate about beauty or who wanted to get creative that they would have the ability to participate, meaning they could afford the tools of the trade which is our brushes.
+Looking to start your own business check out this Informative Article by Nowloan.
 So they started with the brushes and then they started to expand into other categories and other products.”

 The company has two headquarters.
 One in the Los Angeles area and one in San Francisco.
 ErSelcuk said having the two offices on the West Coast has allowed it to tap into some of the best talent in the area.
 If you are a student of the beauty industry, she said, you would notice that many of the brands over the last 10 to 15 years that have really delivered innovation in the business have been West Coast brands.